fission/fission/Documentation/Architecture.md

 Kubernetes event watches, etc. This is the component that the client talks to.

 All fission resources are stored in kubernetes CRDs.
-It needs to be able to talk to kubernetes API service.
+It needs to be able to talk to the kubernetes API service.

 ### Executor